bhupendra-chouhan/CratePass-Soroban/README.md

 ---
 ## Vision
-Our vision is to revolutionize access management through the CratePass dApp on the Stellar Blockchain.
+The vision is to revolutionize access management through the CratePass dApp on the Stellar Blockchain.
 By leveraging blockchain technology, we aim to provide a secure, transparent, and efficient system for managing gate passes.
 This project will significantly reduce administrative overhead, prevent unauthorized access, and ensure real-time verification.
 By streamlining the approval process and enhancing security, we envision widespread adoption across industries, from corporate campuses to gated communities.
-Our goal is to set a new standard for access control, promoting safety and efficiency for all stakeholders.
+The goal is to set a new standard for access control, promoting safety and efficiency for all stakeholders.

 ---
 ## Project Description